CAMBRIDGE COLLECTIVE INTELLIGENCE AND DESIGN GROUP

-Based at the University of Cambridge, we combine systems thinking, AI and sociotechnical design to decode this process.
+Based at the University of Cambridge, we combine systems thinking, computational social science and sociotechnical design to decode this process.
 Using multi-domain data and human-centered AI, we build decision architectures for climate action and democratic futures.
-Led by Dr Ramit Debnath, we transform behavioural insights into resilient sociotechnical systems.
+Led by Dr Ramit Debnath, we transform people-centic big data into actionable insights for decision-makers.
+We are part of the Centre for Human-Inspired AI (CHIA)'s AI for Sustainability research theme.

-Click here to download a snapshot of our work: CAMCID.pdf
+Click here to see some of our projects: CAMCID.pdf

 Featured